naumanxds/Test_Challenge/README.md

 ### 1.4  Troubleshooting

-Incase if the instllation is not done properly make sure that you have vendor folder created properly in your container.
+Incase if the installation is not done properly make sure that you have vendor folder created properly in your container.
 To do that follow the following steps

  - For Users service
 ```sh